Skip to main content

 RUN / STOP

-The toggle button starts or stops the metronome when no external RUN signal is connected.
-In RUN, the module is active.
-In STOP, the module is silent and does not advance.
-When a cable is connected to RUN IN, the external gate takes priority over the manual toggle.
+Controls the transport when no external RUN signal is connected.
+In RUN, the module advances continuously.
+In STOP, the sequence halts and outputs are silent.
+When a cable is connected to RUN IN, the external signal overrides this control.

 Inputs